-LAUNCH: First year Scholars become familiar with the college environment, building self-confidence and goal-oriented enthusiasm as they embark on a college education.
-They discuss the challenges, the excitement, the opportunities, as well as the stresses of college.
-They "break the ice” of transitioning to a college life by meeting and networking with other students, conversing about new classes and majors, and making connections to campus services.
+LAUNCH: First year scholars become familiar with the college environment, building self-confidence and goal-oriented enthusiasm as they embark on a college education.
+They discuss the challenges, excitement, opportunities and stresses of college.
+They "break the ice” of transitioning to a college life by meeting and networking with other students, conversing about new classes and majors and making connections to campus services.

-ADVANCE: Second-year Scholars develop skills that advance professional opportunities: leadership, resume building, and interviewing.
+ADVANCE: Second-year scholars develop skills that advance professional opportunities, such as leadership, resume building, and interviewing.
 Aroostook County business and community leaders host components of the weekend and provide a networking opportunity for students.

 In addition to the required programs, Gauvin Scholars also have access to:

-➤ Internships: Opportunity for Scholars to test career paths, to meet potential employers, and to professionally network in areas of interest through the Internship Hub of Aroostook program
+➤ Internships: Opportunity for scholars to test career paths, meet potential employers, and professionally network in areas of interest through the Internship Hub of Aroostook program

-➤ Entrepreneurial Weekend: Two-day event that includes community entrepreneurs and Gauvin Scholars interested in starting their own businesses.
+➤ Entrepreneurial Weekend: A two-day event that includes community entrepreneurs and Gauvin Scholars interested in starting their own businesses.

 ➤ Mentoring Opportunities:Scholars also receive programming that includes ongoing mentoring and professional/personal development activities.